Jevs21/CoffeeBot/README.md

       * Everytime you try to complete that slash command on slack, it will automatically hit that URL.This also means you have to update the `Request URL` field on the slackbot interface every time you restart ngrok. :(

-## Test
+## Testing
+- Run `npm install --dev`
+- Run `npm run tests`

+Also:
-- try running the command in slack.
+- Try running the command in slack.

 ## Debugging
 - If it doesn't work you can look in 2 places for debug info